Flying Ants

 BCEC Art Collection

 The Watunuma (Flying Ants) Dreaming at Waite Creek is celebrated in this painting.
-The horizontal band running across the painting indicates the Flying Ant Ancestors beginning to swarm after rain.
+The horizontal band running across the painting indicates the flying ant ancestors beginning to swarm after rain.
 Short parallel bars represent the Watunuma emerging from holes in the ground – the small concentric circles.
 Other circles depict the flying ants’ food.

 Scroll to Top